 Set up a testimonial interview that places your product or service in the context of that client’s success, giving the client a chance to shine as well.
-This is a great opportunity to build strong B2B relationships, and the content will benefit greatly from the fact that your subject is engaged and enthusiastic about speaking to you.
+This is a great opportunity to build strong relationships.
+Even better, the content will benefit greatly from the fact that your subject is engaged and enthusiastic about speaking to you.

-B2Cs, social media will be your best friend when it comes to identifying your loyal fans.
+Social media can be your best friend when it comes to identifying your loyal fans.
 Reward people who are active in your brand’s online community by asking them to do a short interview to be broadcast on the site.
 If you can’t arrange an in-person meeting, you can up an interview via Skype or Google Hangouts, and record it.

 You might invite customers to submit a video showing how they use your products or services, with coveted prizes going to the most creative videos.
-(This is also a way to crowdsource creativity if you’re running a little low.)
-Once you have the content, you can use it in any number of ways in the future.
+This is also a great way to crowdsource creativity if you’re running a little low.

-5. Do a Case Study.
+5. Do a Case Study

-Do you have a particularly interesting B2B client, or an especially loyal fan who is using your product regularly?
+Do you have a particularly interesting B2B client?
+Or, an especially loyal fan who is using your product regularly?
 Ask if you can do a more in-depth video case study of that person or company and how they’re using your product.

-This is the kind of video that will move beyond the soundbyte to tell a story about your customer base.
+This is the kind of video that will move beyond the sound bite to tell a story about your customer base.
 By engaging with the human side of their story as well as highlighting your product, you can remind viewers that your company is about more than just products: you care about your customers as well.